-The following files compose GF-Complete.
-First, the header files:
+The following header files are part of GF-Complete.

 - gf\complete.h: This is the header file that applications should include.
 It defines the gf\t type, which holds all of the data that you need to perform the various operations in $GF(2^w)$ .
 It also defines all of the arithmetic operations.
-For an application to use this library, you should compile the library gf\complete.a and then applications include gf\complete.h and compile with the library. - gf\method.h: If you are wanting to modify the implementation techniques from the defaults, this file provides a "helper" function so that you can do it from the Unix command line. - gf\general.h: This file has helper routines for doing basic Galois Field operations with any legal value of w.
+For an application to use this library, you should include gf\complete.h and then compile with the library src/libgf\complete.la. - gf\method.h: If you are wanting to modify the implementation techniques from the defaults, this file provides a "helper" function so that you can do it from the Unix command line. - gf\general.h: This file has helper routines for doing basic Galois Field operations with any legal value of w.
 The problem is that $w \le 32$ , w = 64 and w = 128 all have different data types, which is a pain.
 The procedures in this file try to alleviate that pain.
-They are used in gf\unit and gf\time.
+They are used in gf\mult, gf\unit and gf\time.
 I'm guessing that most applications won't use them, as most applications use $w \le 32$ . - gf\rand.h: I've learned that srand48() and its kin are not supported in all C installations.
 Therefore, this file defines some random number generators to help test the programs.
-The random number generator is the "Mother of All" random number generator [Mar94] which we've selected because it has no patent issues. gf\unit and gf\time use these random number generators. - gf\int.h: This is an internal header file that the various source files use.
-This is not intended for applications to include.
+The random number generator is the "Mother"